An introduction to the wonderful and versatile world of pastry with Brigit Marx, of Sugarplum Bakery: Saving the world from bad baking!

 Mix of demonstration and hands on baking class:

-Hands on: Everyone will make a short crust pastry to take home.
+Hands on: make a short crust pastry to take home.

-Demonstration: Brigit will make the pastry and finish with baking a quiche for lunch!
+Demonstration: Brigit makes the pastry and finishes with baking a quiche for lunch!

-Students will learn about a variety of pastries, when to use which pastry, about blind baking, rolling (without getting stuck), lining tins (without tearing the dough) and how to adapt their own short crust pastry recipe (sweet & savoury) to various flavours and tart recipes.
+Learn about a variety of pastries, when to use which pastry, about blind baking, rolling (without getting stuck), lining tins (without tearing the dough) and how to adapt your own short crust pastry recipe (sweet & savoury) to various flavours and tart recipes.

 Includes a shared lunch with quiche and cherry & frangipane tartlets: Savoury, Sweet and Delicious!